 Emergency clauses. - Laws 1966, ch.
-40, § 2 contained an emergency clause and was approved March 1, 1966.
+40, § 2, makes the act effective immediately.
+Approved March 1, 1966.

 Procedure provides for permanent order permitting condemnor to enter and occupy the premises and perform work thereon, after which "subsequent proceedings shall only affect the amount of compensation allowable."
 State ex rel.
 State Hwy.
 Comm'n v.
-Burks, 1968-NMSC-121, 79 N.M.
-373, 443 P.2d 866.
+Burks, 79 N.M.
+373, 443 P.2d 866 (1968).

 Right to possession vests in condemnor on date of taking. - Clearly and logically the date of taking, whether partial or whole, was the date on which the condemnor became vested with the legal right to possession, dominion and control over the real estate being condemned.
 State ex rel.
 State Hwy.
 Dep't v.
-Yurcic, 1973-NMSC-059, 85 N.M.
-220, 511 P.2d 546.
+Yurcic, 85 N.M.
+220, 511 P.2d 546 (1973).

 However, no taking occurs if preliminary order not made permanent. - Where the preliminary order of entry is never made permanent and there is no physical entry or disturbance of the plaintiff's possession, no taking occurs.
 State ex rel.
 State Hwy.
 Dep't v.
-Yurcic, 1973-NMSC-059, 85 N.M.
-220, 511 P.2d 546.
+Yurcic, 85 N.M.
+220, 511 P.2d 546 (1973).

 Proceedings unilaterally abandoned anytime before final judgment. - A county can unilaterally abandon condemnation proceedings following the entry of a permanent order of entry, (in fact, anytime before the entry of a final judgment confirming the compensation award) subject to paying compensation for the temporary taking that occurred and other expenses necessary to do equity.
 In assessing these damages and expenses, however, the court shall not award any damages for any reduction in value to the property based solely on its relocation.
 Because there is no permanent taking of property, the owner has no right to any incidental damages to what would have otherwise been the remainder of the property.
 County of Bernalillo v.
-Morris, 1994-NMCA-038, 117 N.M.
-398, 872 P.2d 371.
+Morris, 117 N.M.
+398, 872 P.2d 371 (Ct.
+App.
+1994).

 Condemnation deposit cannot be used to cure any default under the real estate sales contract.
 Trickey v.
-Zumwalt, 1971-NMSC-114, 83 N.M.
-278, 491 P.2d 166.
+Zumwalt, 83 N.M.
+278, 491 P.2d 166 (1971).